fouadalmashhaddigital/livedrop-fouadgeagea/README.md

 We will Choose Consistency over Availability since we have transactions.
 We will go with SQL Database

-Client hit the server with API Gateaway (Rest API), that intercommunicate between the services (RPC) since its the fastest way.
+.Client hit the server with API Gateaway (Rest API), that intercommunicate between the services (RPC) since its the fastest way.
-SSE for Notifications, unidirectional where the client is consuming and our system is producing events.
+.SSE for Notifications, unidirectional where the client is consuming and our system is producing events.
-Rate Limiting for security measures and to not let the one client buy all the drops to let other clients do so.
+.Rate Limiting for security measures and to not let the one client buy all the drops to let other clients do so.
-Auto-Scaling with Load-Balancer is needed since some creators are extermely popluar and can drive sudden traffic spikes.
+.Auto-Scaling with Load-Balancer is needed since some creators are extermely popluar and can drive sudden traffic spikes.
-We need to have a Search Optimized Database for searching and browsing the products (paginated also), Elastic Search for example.
+.We need to have a Search Optimized Database for searching and browsing the products (paginated also), Elastic Search for example.
-We need to have Infrastructure Monitoring, where we monitor an error that happened with the correlation ID.
+.We need to have Infrastructure Monitoring, where we monitor an error that happened with the correlation ID.
-We need to add also DataDog to monitor the services, to know which service has a lot of load.
+.We need to add also DataDog to monitor the services, to know which service has a lot of load.
-We need to have a payment Gateaway.
+.We need to have a payment Gateaway.
-Distributed Lock: lock in order to not let two clients buy the same product where one will get it and the other not, and a check on the database is needed.
+.Distributed Lock: lock in order to not let two clients buy the same product where one will get it and the other not, and a check on the database is needed.
 Also we can use Red-Lock where we lock the service until unlocking it in case of a horizontal scaling of two services available.

 **Order Service**: client hit the post order API, I have the status update in the order service that is a database, updates whatever hapenning and getting back to the user telling him that he purchased his product successfully.
 SQL Database for secured transactions with a rollback function.